As I was finishing my contract I felt excited to jump back into freelancing.

 Of course, it depends on how much or how little you specialize but, generally, it seems like the first scenario is the obvious winner, right?

 Then how come that creeping feeling of paralysis strike you whenever you settle on an idea?

 Perhaps you even start looking for the perfect clients only to get stuck when you can’t find any.

 If it was simply an idea you needed, you can Google around and get hundreds in a few minutes.
-Or even grab these 10 profitable ideas.

 The reality is that many of us are challenged by the feeling that when we specialize too much we close many doors on ourselves – and how can we even do that when we have barely had any projects?

 Typically, it happens because we haven’t experienced the power of specialization just yet.

 The question is not which one you should pick but rather when you can leverage each of the two strategies to your benefit.